PBergstrom90/SecureIoTSensor/README.md

-# IoT Temperature Monitoring System with Secure MQTT (WIP)
+# IoT Temperature Monitoring System with Secure MQTT and OTA Updates

 ## Overview
-This project outlines an IoT system that securely transmits temperature data from a sensor to a Raspberry Pi for storage and visualization.
-The architecture uses mutual TLS (mTLS) for secure communication between devices, and adheres to the Cyber Resilience Act requirements for ensuring secure connections.
+This project showcases a secure IoT system that transmits temperature data from a sensor to a Raspberry Pi, where it is stored in InfluxDB and visualized using Grafana.
+Developed in alignment with the Cyber Resilience Act (CRA) requirements, this Proof of Concept (PoC) demonstrates secure communication, robust infrastructure, and adherence to modern cybersecurity standards.

 ![Application Screenshot](resources/SecureIoT-Flowchart.jpg)

 ## System Architecture

-1. **Temperature Sensor**: A wired temperature sensor sends data to the ESP32 for processing.
-2. **ESP32**: The ESP32 interprets the data from the sensor and sends the processed data over Wi-Fi using secure MQTT (with mTLS) to the Raspberry Pi 5.
-3. **Raspberry Pi 5**: Acts as an MQTT broker and accepts the data from the ESP32.
-The Raspberry Pi enters the data into InfluxDB, a time-series database.
-4. **InfluxDB**: Stores the sensor data securely.
-5. **Grafana**: Visualizes the temperature data, allowing real-time monitoring and analysis.

-## Security and Compliance with Cyber Resilience Act

-### Mutual TLS (mTLS) Setup
-- **mTLS** is used for the secure communication between the ESP32 and the Raspberry Pi over MQTT.
-This ensures that:
-  - The ESP32 (client) and Raspberry Pi (server) authenticate each other using certificates.
-  - Data transmission is encrypted to prevent eavesdropping and tampering.

-## TO DO

-#### Steps for mTLS:
-1. Generate certificates for both the ESP32 and Raspberry Pi using OpenSSL:
-    - CA certificate
-    - Server certificate (for Raspberry Pi)
-    - Client certificate (for ESP32)
-2. Configure the Raspberry Pi MQTT broker (e.g., Mosquitto) to require client authentication with the certificates.
-3. Load the certificates into the ESP32 firmware and establish an mTLS connection using the `WiFiClientSecure` class.

-### InfluxDB Security
-- **Data Encryption**: InfluxDB must be configured to use SSL/TLS for data transmission.
-Ensure that both data in transit and data at rest are encrypted.
-- **Authentication**: Use authentication mechanisms in InfluxDB to control who can access the database and ensure that only authorized users/devices can read/write data.

-### Grafana Security
-- **Access Control**: Set up authentication in Grafana using OAuth or other strong authentication methods.
-Restrict access to dashboards based on user roles.
-- **HTTPS for Grafana**: Ensure that Grafana is served over HTTPS, to protect data displayed on the dashboards.
+1. **Temperature Sensor**: The DHT11 sensor gathers temperature and humidity data, which is sent to the ESP32 for processing.
+2. **ESP32 (Client)**: Interprets the sensor data and transmits it via MQTT over Wi-Fi to the Raspberry Pi using mutual TLS (mTLS) for secure, authenticated communication.
+3. **Raspberry Pi 5 (Server)**: Acts as the MQTT broker, receiving data from the ESP32 and storing it in InfluxDB.
+4. **InfluxDB**: A time-series database that securely stores sensor data.
+5. **Grafana**: Provides real-time monitoring and visualization of the temperature data.

+## Communications and Security Model
+- **Secure Data Flow**: All data transfers between the ESP32 and Raspberry Pi are encrypted using mTLS to prevent interception or tampering.
+- **Certificate Authentication**: The ESP32 and Raspberry Pi authenticate each other through certificates, ensuring only authorized devices can communicate.
+- **Data Integrity and Certificate Management**: Certificates for the ESP32’s `MQTTManager` and `OTAManager` are securely stored in **LittleFS** to ensure data security and authenticity.

+## Compliance with Cyber Resilience Act (CRA)
+### Security-by-Design
+- End-to-end encryption and certificate-based authentication were implemented from the start to ensure data privacy and integrity.
+- The design meets CRA’s expectations for secure-by-default IoT systems.

+### Update Capability
+- **OTA Updates**: The system includes OTA update functionality for the ESP32.
+Future versions will support enhanced OTA mechanisms to ensure continuous security updates and patch management.

+### Vulnerability Management
+- **Logging and Error Handling**: Error handling for MQTT connections, OTA updates, and certificate management is implemented to detect and handle issues proactively.
+Logging and monitoring features will be enhanced to further support fault tolerance.
+- **Logging and Monitoring**: Planned logging and monitoring features will enhance threat detection and enable faster responses to vulnerabilities, aligning with CRA’s vulnerability management requirements.

+## System Specification
+### Architecture
+- **Components**:
+  - **Sensor**: DHT11, connected to ESP32.
+  - **Microcontroller**: ESP32 S3 WROOM for processing and secure data transmission.
+  - **Server/Gateway**: Raspberry Pi 5, hosting the Mosquitto MQTT broker.
+  - **Database**: InfluxDB for secure storage of time-series data.
+  - **Visualization**: Grafana for monitoring and analyzing sensor data.

+### Communication Flow
+1. The sensor reads data and sends it to the ESP32.
+2. ESP32 transmits data over Wi-Fi using mTLS to the Raspberry Pi’s MQTT broker.
+3. The Raspberry Pi stores incoming data in InfluxDB.
+4. Grafana visualizes the data, making it accessible for analysis and real-time monitoring.

+### Security Measures
+- **mTLS Configuration**:
+  - **Certificates**:
+    - Generated CA, server, and client certificates for mutual authentication.
+    - `WiFiClientSecure` on the ESP32 enables mTLS connections.
+  - **Mosquitto**:
+    - Configured on the Raspberry Pi to enforce client authentication.
+- **Data Security**:
+  - Encryption of data in transit (mTLS) and at rest (SSL/TLS for InfluxDB).
+  - **Role-based Access**: Plans for user-specific permissions in Grafana will restrict dashboard access.
+  - **Firewall and Network Security**: Further network security configurations to prevent unauthorized access.

+### Secure OTA Updates
+This system includes OTA updates for the ESP32 using HTTPS with certificate-based verification.
+This approach ensures data integrity and security compliance with CRA standards.

+#### OTA Update Process
+1. **Version Check**: The ESP32 queries the Raspberry Pi server for the latest firmware version and compares it to its current version.
+2. **Certificate-Based Authentication**: The ESP32 uses certificates stored in LittleFS for server verification.
+3. **Firmware Download**: If a newer version is detected, the ESP32 securely downloads and installs the update before rebooting.

 ## Technologies Used
-- **ESP32**: Microcontroller for reading sensor data and sending it over MQTT.
+- **ESP32**: Microcontroller for data acquisition and secure transmission.
-- **Raspberry Pi 5**: Acts as the secure server for receiving data and storing it in a database.
+- **Raspberry Pi 5**: Acts as a secure server and MQTT broker.
-- **Mosquitto**: MQTT broker running on the Raspberry Pi with mTLS support.
+- **Mosquitto**: mTLS-enabled MQTT broker for secure message transfer.
-- **InfluxDB**: Time-series database for storing sensor data.
+- **InfluxDB**: Time-series database for secure data storage.
-- **Grafana**: Visualization tool for real-time monitoring of the sensor data.
+- **Grafana**: Visualization dashboard for monitoring data.

 ## Future Improvements
-- **Scalability**: The system can be expanded by adding more sensors or integrating with cloud platforms.
+- **Scalability**: Increase sensor count and consider cloud integration for broader data access.
-- **Security Enhancements**: Consider integrating multi-factor authentication (MFA) for Grafana and further hardening the Raspberry Pi.
+- **Enhanced Security**: Implement multi-factor authentication for Grafana and strengthen network security configurations.
-- **Advanced Monitoring**: Implement predictive analytics for the temperature data using machine learning models integrated with Grafana.
+- **TLS Certificate Validation**: The current MQTT client uses `tls_insecure_set(True)` due to certificate validation issues on localhost.
+A priority for production will be enabling full certificate validation for the MQTT client to ensure secure and authenticated connections.
+- **Secure Credential Storage**: Currently, the InfluxDB token is hardcoded in the MQTT subscriber script.
+Future improvements include storing credentials securely in environment variables or using an encrypted storage mechanism.
+- **System Health Monitoring and Alerts**: Future versions of this PoC may integrate system health checks and alerts in Grafana to notify users of connection issues, certificate expiration, or OTA failures.
+- **Predictive Analytics**: Explore machine learning models within Grafana for predictive monitoring.

 ## Conclusion
-This project establishes a secure and resilient IoT system that is well-suited for professional environments.
-The use of mTLS ensures that the system complies with modern cybersecurity standards, while tools like InfluxDB and Grafana provide robust data handling and visualization.
+This PoC demonstrates a secure IoT solution for remote monitoring that meets Cyber Resilience Act standards.
+The system’s secure communication, data handling, and update capabilities provide a solid foundation for further development into a production-ready IoT product.